Neebzan/vintage-story-dedicated-docker/README.md

 If you want to play < 1.21 you should stay on tag `2025.04.14-1`.
 Note that this version does NOT support the `CHANNEL` environment variable.

 ## Setup
-The setup requires a directory for the saves file, config files and logs to be defined, as well as a user with write access to this directory.
+The setup requires a directory for the game files and server files (which includes saves files, config files and logs) to be defined before starting the container, as well as a user with write access to this directory.
 That user's UID and GID must be set in the user parameter for the container.
-The mount should target `app/data`.
+The mounts should target `/app/server_files` and `/app/game_files`.

 ### Running with compose
 ```